‘Secret Invasion’ finds directors – The Seventh Art

 Recall that the series was announced for the first time last December along with a large number of MCU projects for Disney +, where the recently released ‘Scarlet Witch and Vision’ and ‘Falcon and the Winter Soldier’ will be joined by ‘Loki’ , ‘What If …?’, ‘Hawkeye’, ‘Ms. Marvel ‘,’ She-Hulk ‘,’ Moon Knight ‘,’ Armor Wars’, ‘Ironheart’ and some others.

-Along with Samuel L. Jackson as Nick Fury and Ben Mendelsohn as Talos the Indmito, the series will star Kingsley Ben-Adir (‘A Night in Miami …) as the main villain, Olivia Colman (‘ The Father ‘) and the star of’ Game of Thrones’, Emilia Clarke.
+Along with Samuel L. Jackson as Nick Fury and Ben Mendelsohn as Talos the Indmito, the series will star Kingsley Ben-Adir (‘A Night in Miami …) as the main villain, Olivia Colman (‘ The Father ‘) and Emilia Clarke (‘ Game of thrones’).
 Regarding its history, for the moment Marvel has kept secret the details of this series that could become one of its most ambitious television projects.